What is a C61 / D9 Drilling, Blasting and Oil Field Work Contractor?

 The CSLB will be looking for something like:

-Most importantly, the description written by your qualifying individual has to include the core skills required a drilling contractor.
+Most importantly, the description written by your qualifying individual has to include the core skills required by a drilling contractor.

 Work experience for the Contractor License

 You must be prepared to submit documentation supporting the experience you claim to have.
 The Contractors State License Board gives you a few ways that you can prove your experience which include:

 - Tax Returns

 - Material Order Invoices or Receipts

 The CSLB receives thousands of applications per month so there is a good chance they won’t document your experience.

 However, if you are one of the applicants that get reviewed you will need to be ready to submit something.

 The CSLB does not accept pictures of projects.